 position=0

-for each_header in headers:
+for each_header in table_headers:

-if each_header[1] != None:
+if each_header != 'no header':

 table_name=each_header